Find Affordable College Courses

 Women make up 22% of the geology majors at the school.

-The University of Tennessee - Chattanooga landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree geological and earth sciences programs.
-UT Chattanooga is a large public school located in the midsize city of Chattanooga.
+With a ranking of #7, The University of Tennessee - Chattanooga did quite well on this year’s most popular schools for geological and earth sciences students working on their bachelor’s degree.
+UT Chattanooga is a fairly large public school located in the midsize city of Chattanooga.

 Women make up 56% of the geology majors at the school.